jtr13/EDAVtemplate/README.md

 ## ABSOLUTE ESSENTIALS

-*If you have any difficulties or have feedback of any kind, please file an issue.*
+*If you have any difficulties or have feedback of any kind, please file an issue or communicate through [Discussions](https://github.com/jtr13/EDAVtemplate/discussions).*

 ### Copy this template